Genelia D'Souza: Controversy

-In June 2010, she was the subject of a controversy, when a Tamil daily reported that she had attended the controversial 2010 IIFA Awards in Colombo.
-Several Hindi film actors and the South Indian film industry had boycotted the event, over the alleged killing of Tamilian civilians at the height of the conflict between the Sri Lanka Army and the Liberation Tigers of Tamil Eelam (LTTE) in 2009.
-The rumours of her visit to Colombo started after Ritesh Deshmukh was seen at the festival in Colombo.
-Immediately, various Tamil groups and Kollywood associations demanded her films to be banned.
+In June 2010, she was the subject of a controversy when a Tamil daily reported that she had attended the controversial 2010 IIFA Awards in Colombo.
+It is evident that a number of actors from the Hindi film industry, in conjunction with the South Indian film industry, participated in a collective refusal to attend the event in question.
+This decision was made in response to the alleged massacre of Tamil civilians during the period of conflict between the Sri Lankan Army and the Liberation Tigers of Tamil Eelam (LTTE) in 2009.
+The rumours of her visit to Colombo started after Ritesh Deshmukh was seen at the festival in Colombo, Immediately, various Tamil groups and Kollywood associations demanded her films to be banned.

 In 2011, a controversy broke out for her film Force, in a wedding sequence of herself and John Abraham.
 Sources claim that the wedding ceremony and rituals conducted were so authentic that they would have actually been husband and wife in real life.
 Instead of a junior artiste, a real priest was called for the scene.
 Again, following reports of Ritesh Deshmukh and D'Souza's wedding plans, the priest landed at producer Vipul Amrutlal Shah's office to register a complaint.
 He insisted that the couple couldn't get married, as D'Souza has been already married to John Abraham, as all wedding rituals were observed, from wearing a mangalsutra (a sacred thread worn by married Indian women), to exchanging garlands and taking the seven steps around the holy fire.
 Shah dismissed the claims as a publicity stunt.